andrebelem/PlanetaryMaps/README.md

 History:<br>
 June 2022: Now you have access to the 'mola32.nc' file in the repo, *Valles Marineris* 3D map and Jezero Crater map.<br>
-August 2023: Some new ideas coming out. https://www.planetary.org/articles/0218-mapping-europa
+August 2023: Some new ideas coming out. https://www.planetary.org/articles/0218-mapping-europa April 2024: New upgrade for the latest version of pygmt